 - Bring your own hair and beauty supplies.
 Hair and beauty supplies are expensive and very poor quality in South America (I think it’s because everyone has naturally perfect hair and skin, so jeal).
 Bring what you’ll need or your hair will hate you (mine’s still recovering)!
 For more detailed recommendations about makeup and beauty tips for travel, check out my ultimate beauty guide for backpacking.

-- It’s easy to find whatever you need to buy in South America.
+- It’s easy to find whatever you need to buy when backpacking in South America.
 Other than high quality hair products, we never found ourselves desperately needing anything (OK, other than Cinnamon Toast Crunch).
 So don’t feel like you need to pack for a thousand what-if scenarios.
 There’s always a market/mercado, corner store, or supermarket selling a random assortment of anything you might want.
 And if you can’t find something in a small town, just stop in the next city.
 (That said, if you need something very specific, bring it.)

 - Most countries have American outlets; some have European/Australian outlets.
 To make things exciting, some have a mix of both!
 Colombia, Ecuador, and Peru all had US outlets.
 Chile had European outlets, mostly.
 And Argentina had a mix of everything.
 Honestly, we didn’t even really use the bulky travel adapters we brought with us.
 We just bought whatever travel adapter was being sold in the town we were in.
 It was cheap and easy to find a little adapter the minute we realized we didn’t have the right one.
 Don’t stress about packing the right adapter.